-Daily averages of broadband albedo over Arctic sea ice are derived from MERIS observations in three steps: MERIS swath Level 1b data over Arctic sea ice are used by the Melt Pond Detector (MPD) algorithm to derive time-synchronous spectral albedo values which are daily averaged afterward (Sect.
+Broadband Daily averages of broadband albedo over Arctic sea ice ean be derived swathwise are derived from MERIS observations in two steps.
+Firstly, spectral albedo is retrieved from three steps: MERIS swath Level 1b data over Arctic sea ice are

+10 used by the Melt Pond Detector (MPD) algorithm to derive time-synchronous spectral albedo values which are daily averaged afterward (Sect.
 2.1).
-The output is converted into broadband albedo values (Sect.
+Secondly, these spectral albedo values have to be The output is converted into broadband albedo values (Sect.
 2.2).

-5 2.1 Melt Pond Detector algorithm
+2.1 Melt Pond Detector algorithm

-The Melt Pond Detector (MPD) algorithm has been developed by Zege et al. (2015) to retrieve the spectral albedo at wavelengths $\lambda_i = 400, 500, 600, 700, 800$, and 900 nm and the melt pond fraction over Arctic sea ice and has been validated by Istomina et al. (2015).
-The main retrieval steps are given in this section.
+The Melt Pond Detector (MPD) algorithm (Zege et al., 2015) derives has been developed by Zege et al. (2015) to retrieve the

+15 spectral albedo at wavelengths $\lambda_i = 400,500,600,700,800$, and 900 nm and the melt pond fraction over Arctic sea ice from MERIS swath data.
+It contains a newly developed physical model of sea ice and melt pond reflection and takes into account the bidirectional reflectance of ice.
+The MPD algorithm is described in detail by Zege et al. (2015) and has been validated by Istomina et al. (2015).
+Input The main retrieval steps are given in this section.

-The input parameters are Level 1B swath data with a spatial resolution of 1 km at nadir from MERIS onboard ENVISAT, including radiances of channels 1, 2, 3, 4, 8, 10, 12, 13, and 14 at center wavelengths 412.5, 442.5, 490, 510, 681.25, 753.75, 778.75, 865, and 885 nm, respectively, and solar, and observation angles.
-Additional relevant information about the atmospheric and surface state (atmosphere profile, aerosol load, bounds for ice and pond optical properties) can be entered from a separate input file.
+The input parameters are Level 1B data swath data with a spatial resolution of 1 km at nadir from MERIS onboard ENVISAT, including radiances of channels 1, 2, 3, 4, 8, 10, 12, 13, and 14 at center wavelengths 412.5, 442.5, 490, 510, 681.25, 753.75, 778.75, 865, and 885 nm, respectively, solar and solar, and observation angles.
+Relevant Additional relevant information about the atmospheric and surface state (atmosphere profile, aerosol load, borders bounds for ice and pond optical properties) can be entered from an a separate input file.
+Within the MPD algorithm, radiances reflected by sea ice are atmospherically corrected and used to derive

-For each classified sea-ice grid-cell, ice and pond parameters (optical thickness of pond and ice, scattering coefficient of ice, effective ice grain size, and absorption coefficient of yellow pigments) as well as a pond fraction are initialized.
+- 25 For each classified sea-ice grid-cell, ice and pond parameters (optical thickness of pond and ice, scattering coefficient of ice, effective ice grain size, and absorption coefficient of yellow pigments) From these as well as a pond fraction are initialized.
 From those, the white ice and melt pond BRDF are calculated based on the asymptotic solution for optically thick layers (Zege et al., 1991).
 In case of the melt pond BRDF calculation, the optically thick layer is referred to the melt pond bottom.
 The reflection and transmission at air-water interface is determined by Fresnel's law.
-The surface BRDF is calculated as a linear combination of both BRDF values weighted by the pond fraction.
+The surface BRDF is calculated as a - 30 linear combination of both BRDF values weighted by the pond fraction.
 From surface BRDF and the atmospheric reflectance and transmittance calculated by the radiative transfer code RAY (Tynes et al., 2001), the radiances at MERIS channels at top of atmosphere are derived based on the atmospheric correction method by Tanre et al. (1983).
 In an iterative process based on the Newton-Raphson method (Press and Flannery, 1993), the difference of measured and calculated MERIS radiances is minimized as a function of the ice and pond parameters, and of the melt pond fraction.